Coarse-Grid Selection Using Simulated Annealing: Simulated annealing

 \subsection{Localization and Gauss-Seidel variants}

-In~\cref{sec:results}, we consider both structured-grid and unstructured-grid problems; consequently, we consider both geometric and algebraic decompositions of $\Omega$ into $\{\Omega_k\}_{k=1}^s$.
+In~\cref{sec:results-cgsa}, we consider both structured-grid and unstructured-grid problems; consequently, we consider both geometric and algebraic decompositions of $\Omega$ into $\{\Omega_k\}_{k=1}^s$.
 An important advantage of algebraic partitioning, however, is that it can be used to generate deeper multigrid hierarchies, since geometric partitioning can only be used to generate a single coarse level (which has unstructured DoF locations and, thus, does not naturally lead to further geometric partitioning).
 Here, we outline both strategies.

 For structured grids, we can consider geometric decomposition of the fine grid into subdomains.
 For problems with (eliminated) Dirichlet boundary conditions, we typically satisfy the diagonal dominance criterion already at all points adjacent to a Dirichlet boundary, so these points are taken as $F$-points from the beginning and not included in the decomposition into subdomains.
 A natural strategy is to subdivide the remaining points into square or rectangular subdomains of equal size (modulo boundary/corner cases).
-We consider this in~\cref{sec:results} for both finite-difference (FD) and bilinear finite-element (FE) discretizations on uniform meshes.
+We consider this in~\cref{sec:results-cgsa} for both finite-difference (FD) and bilinear finite-element (FE) discretizations on uniform meshes.
 When the number of points (in one dimension) to be decomposed is not evenly divided by the given subdomain size (in one dimension), the right-most and bottom-most subdomains on the mesh are of smaller size, given by the remainder in that division.
 On structured grids, we can consider either a lexicographical Gauss-Seidel iteration over the subdomains or a four-colored Gauss-Seidel iteration.
 In preliminary experiments, the four-colored Gauss-Seidel iteration outperformed the lexicographical strategy by a small margin, so we use this.
+While the nature of the cycling is not explicitly encoded in the loop over subdomains in~\cref{alg:anneal-omega-cgsa}, we assume that the subdomain indexing in $\{\Omega_k\}$ is consistent with the cycling strategies discussed here.